phoe/protest/doc/protocol.md

 You may also want to define methods on `DOCUMENTATION` and `SETF DOCUMENTATION` for your protocol element.

-An example PROTEST/PROTOCOL extension with the protocol element `:FOO` of class `PROTOCOL-FOO` may look like this:
+An example PROTEST/PROTOCOL extension with the protocol element `:FOO` with list representation `(:FOO .
+FORM)` of class `PROTOCOL-FOO` may look like this:

 ```common-lisp
 (defclass protocol-foo (protocol-data-type)